urchinsec/param-ninja/README.md

 # API-NINJA V1
-An automated penetration testing tool , that will help perform a basic enumeration upon a given API endpoint!
+An automated penetration testing tool , that automates web vulnerabilities testing upon a URL given with a parameter

 ## Installation
 ### Requirements::